 I searched the web for women who had suffered from hair loss but I kept finding women who had amazing hair growth.
 Not very many women openly discussed their hair loss issues.
 I started to realize that hair loss amongst women was rarely discussed online and that hair loss was not a large topic of discussion.

 The stories online that I did find were heartbreaking and made me very depressed.
 Many said that their hair loss spread all over their scalp and even their body.
 Others said their hair did not grow back at all.

 Many times I saw women who had been growing their natural hair for years.
 They had the “perfect head of hair” in their eyes, but then they soon discovered they had alopecia.
 These women who discovered they had alopecia had no answers as to why this was happening.

 Worse yet, they had no clue what they were going to do to stop it.
 Watching these women made me feel like there was no end to my misery.
 It was nice to know that I wasn’t alone, but it was very discouraging to know that no one had any real success stories.

 After years of trial and error and more hair loss, I hit rock bottom.
 I was sick of looking in the mirror and seeing more and more hair missing from head.

 I needed answers and a solution that would help me to get back the hair that I had lost and with that, my self-confidence.

-I did some research, I did some praying and I came up with a cure to my hair loss and alopecia disease.
+I did some research, I did some praying and I came up with a cure to my hair loss and alopecia.

-I can thankfully say that I have been Alopecia Free for over 2 years!
-In my book share the details of my story with you in hopes you that you find some answers, support and freedom.
+I can thankfully say that I have been Alopecia Free for over 10 years!
+In my ebook I share the details of my story in hopes that you find some answers, support and freedom.